akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 After setting a date, we started planning the trip around 3-4 weeks beforehand.
 We used [this website](https://www.californiabicycletour.com/bike/self-guided-sf-la.php) to plan an itinerary: it even provides several options depending on how many days you want to bike.
 We also found [this blog](https://ryochiba.com/2017/09/09/bicycle-tour-sf-to-la.html) helpful to figure out what to pack.

 At a high level, the plan was to follow Highway 1 from Golden Gate Park to Santa Monica Pier, either camping or staying at a motel every night.
-We'd carry our camping gear, clothes, food, tools, etc. on the back of our bike.
-We were going to bike for eight days, with a rest day in Big Sur and two days to relax in LA, and take a bus back to the Bay Area.
+We'd carry our camping gear, clothes, food, tools, etc. on the back of our bikes.
+We were going to ride for eight days, with a rest day in Big Sur, and take a bus back to the Bay Area after two days in LA.
 Here was our itinerary:

 {::options parse_block_html="true" /}